the-ton-tech/scaled-ui-jetton/DEVELOPMENT.md

 If any changes made to the current wallet code, deploying additional libraries can be costly.
 Therefore some developers might consider re-working the code to use regular code cell instead.

+Note that storage and transfer costs in this case will **increase significantly**.

 #### Diff example

-When testing cycle applied, the resulting diff would look like this:
+When testing cycle applied, the resulting diff might look like this:

 ``` diff
 diff --git a/contracts/gas.fc b/contracts/gas.fc